Volunteer for AWIS-San Francisco

 sfAWIS Board of Directors

 The Board of Directors is responsible for overseeing chapter committees and programming, representing the San Francisco chapter at Northern California Chapter (NCC) AWIS meetings and events, and attending chapter events.
-Board members serve 1 year terms, beginning in October.
-For 2017, election will be held in May with terms completing in October 2018.
+Board members serve 1 year terms.
+Elections for 2018 terms will be held in May 2018 and begin in October 2018.

 All board members must be members of AWIS.